-- Lab Instructors/Assistants are well-versed in software knowledge; however, it is impossible to know all software applications and programming languages.
+- Lab Assistants are well-versed in software knowledge; however, it is impossible to know all software applications and programming languages.
 It is the responsibility of students themselves to study all course materials before coming to the labs.

 - MiraCosta College students have priority in Open Labs.
 Community patrons are encouraged to use the libraries' computing resources -- Open Lab computers may be used if available.